awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-nodejs.md

 Under the **Snapshot** tab of your instance’s management page, enter a name for the snapshot, then choose **Create snapshot**\.

-For more information, see the [Create a snapshot of your Linux/Unix\-based instance in Lightsail](lightsail-how-to-create-a-snapshot-of-your-instance.md)\.
+For more information, see [Creating a snapshot of your Linux or Unix instance in Amazon Lightsail](lightsail-how-to-create-a-snapshot-of-your-instance.md)\.